 wmic service get name,displayname,pathname,startmode | findstr /i "auto" | findstr /i /v "c:\windows"

-# If path is: C:\Program Files\Vulnerable App\service.exe
+# e.g. path: C:\Program Files\Vulnerable App\service.exe

 # Drop payload at: C:\Program.exe or C:\Program Files\Vulnerable.exe